Liamarii/WebApis/README.md

 # **What is this**
-This repository is a sandbox for experimenting with backend and frontend patterns commonly used in modern applications.
-It serves as both a learning tool and a reference for myself.
+This repository is used as a sandbox for demonstrating, learning tool and a reference for myself.

 The code is not intended to be production-ready, each concept is usually implemented in a single place rather than throughout.

-Note: Concepts are implemented in isolation.
-For example, error handling may be shown in one feature but not applied throughout the code base.

 # **Done**
 - Use `HttpClient` services